ronakbediya310/Visual-Attention-For-Brain-Tumor-Detection/README.md

 pip install torch torchvision scikit-learn pillow

 ## Attention Block:
-The attention block is implemented to enhance the feature extraction process by focusing on the relevant parts of the image.
+* The attention block is implemented to enhance the feature extraction process by focusing on the relevant parts of the image.
-The model is trained using the **Adam optimizer and cross-entropy loss**.
+* The model is trained using the **Adam optimizer and cross-entropy loss**.
+* In the AttentionCNN model, we are applying a type of visual attention mechanism known as Spatial Attention.
+This mechanism is implemented through the AttentionBlock class, where attention weights are computed based on the spatial relationships between different regions within the feature maps.
+* The AttentionBlock calculates attention weights by performing operations on spatial dimensions of the feature maps, specifically using convolutional layers to generate query, key, and value tensors.
+These tensors are then used to compute attention scores, which are applied to modulate the feature maps.
+Finally, the attended feature maps are combined with the original feature maps to produce the output.

 ## Results:
 After training the model, the test accuracy will be printed.
 You can expect an accuracy around the reported value depending on the dataset and hyperparameters.